burtr/reu-cfs/reu-cfs-2021/README.md

 The windows files are found in `/mnt/c`, and if there were other drive letters, they to we be found in `/mnt`.

 The original Windows NT was intended to run three "flavors" &mdash; win32, os2 and posix.
-Application level "OS Servers" ran, and all operating system calls were routed through these servers, and these servers forwarded the command to the NT Kernel.
+Application level "OS Servers" ran, and all operating system calls were routed through these servers, and these servers forwarded the service request to the NT Kernel.
 The original
 NT Kernel project as a collaboration.
 When Microsoft found that it was better off on its own, only the win32 OS server was fully implemented.